MiguelTedesco/Blog-Angular/readme.txt

-Simple task for an angular blog. 🧨
+Simple task for a blog with Angular. 🧨